yulong-wu-jackson/DevKit-AI/plugins/spec-dev/commands/implement-ticket.md

    - Consider potential challenges and edge cases

 4. **Codebase exploration:**
-   Use the Task tool with `subagent_type: "general-purpose"` with sonnet model to understand:
+   Invoke subagent with sonnet model to understand:
    - Relevant existing code patterns and conventions
    - Files and modules that will be affected
    - Related implementations to reference